 Multiple onboard video cameras are placed in the vehicle.
 Typically, one is attached to the right front passenger door, just aft of the A-pillar, and two others are attached to the roof in the rear seating area.
 Lights for these cameras also are attached to the vehicle.
-The total weight of the three digital cameras and lights are 18 kg.
+The total weight of the three digital cameras, mounting hardware, camera router, cables, and lights is 19.6 kg.

-The front of the vehicle is attached to the propulsion system via chains attached to steel hooks, which are welded to the left and right sides of the subframe or engine cradle (not to suspension components).
+The front of the vehicle is attached to the propulsion system via chains that are either attached to steel hooks welded to the left and right sides of the subframe or engine cradle, or to flexible straps that are wrapped around the left and right sides of the subframe or engine cradle (not to suspension components).
 The rear of the vehicle is attached to the propulsion system with a nylon strap and ratchet strap assembly.
 The front and rear attachment hardware weighs 10.0 kg.

-An aluminum instrumentation rack, which supports the test equipment, is installed in the cargo area of the vehicle with four bolts through the floor of the cargo area.
+An aluminum instrumentation rack, which supports the test equipment, is installed in the cargo area of the vehicle.
 The carpeting in this area is removed to allow access to the floor.
-If necessary, the spare tire and accessory jack may be removed to permit installation of the instrumentation rack.
+If necessary, the spare tire, accessory jack, tool compartments, and third row seats may be removed.
 The following test equipment is installed on the instrumentation rack located in the cargo area: